 The cog Parsis, sailing from Lyonesse Town, has arrived at Domreis.
 The passengers include a certain Visbhume, who would appear to be a sorcerer of no great force, and also a spy in the service of King Casmir.
-Once before he came over on the Parsis, and put many sly questions regarding Dhrun and Gfyneth, to Ehirme and other members of her family, Not recently.
-Were you expecting to find find there?
+Once before he came over on the Parsis, and put many sly questions regarding Dhrun and Gfyneth, to Ehirme and other members of her family, regarding which they have only recentily informed me.
+Visbhume now has taken himself to the village Wysk, near Watershade, where he roams the forest, purportedly in search of rare herbs.
+He is being kept under surveillance, but something bulks below the surface and the bodes are not good.
+Casmir of course is at his striving, but who stands behind Casmir?
+I am tempted to suggest that you come home, preferabfy in company with Shimrod.
+S-T

-"No. ...
-It appears that I must return to Domreis at all speed.
+Aillas reread the despatch, frowning at every word.
+He looked to Sir Tristano: "Have you seen Shimrod?"
+"Not recently.
+Were you expecting to find him here?"
+"No It appears that I must return to Domreis at all speed.
 When terriers bark, one may ignore them.
 When the old hound bays, then one leaps for his weapons."

-THE WARSHIP PANNUC arrived at Domreis harbour on the morning of a sunny summer day and tied up at a dock hard under the walls of Miraldra.
+VII THE WARSHIP PANNUC arrived at Domreis harbour on the morning of a sunny summer day and tied up at a dock hard under the walls of Miraldra.
 Without waiting for the gangway, Aillas jumped ashore and ran up into the castle.
 He found the seneschal Sir Este dozing in the chamber off the great hall which he used for his office.
 Sir Este jumped to his feet.
 "Your Highness, we had no word of your coming!"
 "No matter.
 Where is the Prince Dhrun?"
 "He has been gone three days, sir: out to Watershade for the summer."